hugeblank/Allium-wiki/install.md

 To install Allium, run this command in a **Command Computer** with a **Plethora Creative Chat Module**.
 It's that simple!

-    pastebin run LGwrkjxm
+    pastebin run LGwrkjxm [path]

+- `[path]`: Optional path to place Allium

 Note: This method only functions for the latest version of Allium.
 If you need a legacy version of Allium for whatever reason, install a repo downloader like [`gitget`](https://pastebin.com/W5ZkVYSi) by Apemanzilla, or my `gget` and install the tagged version

-The installer installs:
+The installer installs all the following in the selected path (defaults to `/`):

-- The Allium Repo - The main loader and stem plugin.
+- `allium.lua`: The plugin loader herself

-- Several different utilities for plugin developers and administrators, see [Utilities](docs/utilities.md).

-- repolist.csh - A _Craftos SHell_ file, where you can gitget various plugins and utilities and keep them up to date.

-- startup.lua - startup file that runs the repolist file, then runs Allium.
-If Allium crashes/exits it will reboot after 5 seconds unless interrupted.

-- persistence.lson - A _Lua Serialized Object Notation_ file containing all serialized persistence entries for each plugin.
+- `startup.lua`: Initializer script used to run Allium
+- `plugins/`: Directory to place all plugins
+  - `allium-stem.lua`: Core Allium plugin, provides basic commands
+- `cfg/`: Directory for all config files
+  - `allium.lson`: Config options for Allium that can be changed by the administrator
+  - *`dependencies.lson`: Dependency data meant for the Depman instance
+  - *`persistence.lson`: Plugin data intended to persist over restarts
+  - *`version.lson`: Information about the current version of Allium
+- `lib/`: Directory for all utilities, listed [here](docs/utilities.md)

+Note: Files that have a * before them are not meant to be modified by you, the user.
+Touching them could cause unexpected behavior that I, or anyone else that contributes to this project are responsible for.
+You have been warned.

 ## Installing Plugins

 Installing plugins is just as simple as Installing Allium!
-All you need to do is add some information into the `repolist.csh` file.

-The `repolist.csh` file is simply a list of CraftOS commands that are to be executed one after the other.
-To install a plugin from github for example, since `gget` is installed by Allium, one could do something like:
+To install a plugin from github for example, use `gget`. `gget` is installed by Allium in the `lib` directory.
+It allows you to install an entire plugin directly from the command line, like so:

     /lib/gget username plugin_repo branch /plugins/plugin_name